DegirmenKagan/handRatio/README.md

 # handRatio
-While I was sitting on my chair, I wondered that how different our handRatios will be ?
+While I was sitting in my chair, I wondered that how different our handRatios will be ?